General Info – summary

 Distribution & Ecology

 This aloe is Endemic (Endemism is the ecological state of a species being unique to a defined geographic location).
-It is widely distributed only in southern Africa – including fynbos (this is a belt of natural shrubland – dense thickets of evergreen shrubs and small trees in the winter rainfall area within the distinctive vegetation of the Western Cape).
-They also occur in the Western Cape, Eastern Cape, southeast Free State, southern KwaZulu-Natal and southern Lesotho – from sea level to moderate altitudes (usually less than 700m).
+It is naturally widely distributed only in southern Africa – including fynbos (this is a belt of natural shrubland – dense thickets of evergreen shrubs and small trees in the winter rainfall area within the distinctive vegetation of the Western Cape).
+They also occur on rocky hillsides, coastal bush and grassland in the Western Cape, Eastern Cape, southeast Free State, southern KwaZulu-Natal and southern Lesotho – from sea level to moderate altitudes (usually less than 700m).
 When flowering they are most dramatic in open spaces e.g., in the Karoo.
 Rainfall requirements are from 200 to 750mm pa.
-These trees survive temperatures from between -5 and 45 degrees C. This aloe is a Pioneer species in over utilised soils.
+These trees survive temperatures from between -5 (including low frost) and up to 45 degrees C. This aloe is a Pioneer species in over utilised soils.
 Animals eat leaves in dry times.
 The Flowers are rich in nectar (10 flowers produce up to 1 cubic cm), and this attracts Birds including sunbirds, black-headed oriole (Oriolus larvatus), weavers, starlings and long tailed, speckled mousebirds (Colius striatus).
 This bird is common from the Cape to Eritrea.
 White-eyes and other birds, with shorter beaks, cannot reach the nectar directly and reach it by burrowing through the base of the flowers.
 The nectar also attracts monkeys and baboons as well as insects.
 These insects attract more birds.
 The multi-branched flower structure and the much further north habitat of Aloe excelsa is the best way of distinguishing it from Aloe ferox.

 Ethnobotany